sim590/lain-wiki/weather.md

     ```

 ## Usage
-The module creates a textbox widget (`myweather`) and an imagebox icon (`myweather.icon`).
+The module creates a textbox widget (`myweather.widget`) and an imagebox icon (`myweather.icon`).
 Add them to you wibox like usual.
 You can control timers for widget and notification updates: `myweather.timer` and `myweather.timer_forecast`, respectively.

 ### `attach`
 You can attach the forecast notification to any widget like this: